 - B1.
 Specify and design Systems on Chip (SOC) - B2.
-Model and simulate the behaviour of parts of SOC elements and complete circuits at the appropriate level of detail using analogue or digital models where appropriate - B3.
-Verify a device design using advanced simulation and modelling tools and implement using IC layout techniques and FPGA based practical work - B4.
-Find, read, understand and explain scientific publications related to system on chip - B5.
-Undertake research into system on chip designs and applications
+Model and simulate the behaviour of parts of SOC elements and complete circuits at the appropriate level of detail using analogue or digital models where appropriate

+- B3.
+Evaluate a device design using advanced simulation and modelling tools - B4.
+Find, read, understand and explain scientific publications related to SOC, including scientific publications, industrial documentation, standards, ethical, legal and environmental guidance - B5.
+Plan and manage a research project involving SOC designs and applications, using appropriate state of the art techniques, technologies and/or tools